When you book directly with Danubius Hotels Group, you can be sure that you are getting the

 & Beverage and extra services of the hotel during your stay,

-Váci utca, which connects Vörösmarty tér with Fővám tér, is the heart of the city (“Belváros”).
-Walking along the Northern section of this bustling street you will find jewellery stores, perfume shops, clothing stores and boutiques of big brands (Adidas, Mango, Zara, C&A, H&M, Promod, Cottonfield, Springfield, etc.).
-You will end up at Vörösmarty tér where you can sip up a coffee or taste one of Hungary’s traditional pastries at Gerbeaud Café or have a drink at one of the bars.
-Apart from Gerbeaud House and the building of the Stock Exchange, this harmonious square also hosts some remarkable events: the Ferial Book Festival in June and the Christmas fair in December.
-Descending on Váci utca to the South, you will find more restaurants and less shops but the well-known Hungarian products, or “hungarica” such as Tokaji wine, the porcelain of Herend, Zsolnay majolica and salami from Szeged can still be purchased at several places along the street.
+Váci utca (street), which connects Vörösmarty tér with Fővám tér (squares), is in the heart of the city (“Belváros”).
+Walking along the northern section of this bustling street, you will find jewellery stores, perfume shops, clothing stores and big brand boutique shops (Adidas, Mango, Zara, C&A, H&M, Promod, Cottonfield, Springfield, etc.).
+You will end up at Vörösmarty tér, where you can sip a coffee, taste one of Hungary’s traditional pastries at Gerbeaud Café, or have a drink at one of the bars.
+Apart from Gerbeaud House and the Stock Exchange building, this harmonious square also hosts some remarkable events: the Ferial Book Festival in June and the Christmas Fair in December.
+Travelling down Váci utca southwards, you will find more restaurants and fewer shops, but more well-known Hungarian products, or “hungarica”, such as Tokaji wine, Herend porcelain, Zsolnay majolica and Szeged salami, which can still be purchased at several places along the street.
 It is worth looking into the side streets off the main strip to find further boutiques and shops selling the finest wines.
-At the south end of the street the Great Market Hall is a must.
+At the south end of the street, the Great Market Hall is a must-see.

-Andrássy Avenue, which is part of Unesco World Heritage and has several other values, is gradually becoming the most elegant shopping area in the city due to its history and sublimity.
-Armani, Burberry, Marco Bicego, Gucci, Mandarina Duck, Salamander, Roberto Cavalli, Louis Vuitton and Ermenegildo Zegna are already present there as well as almost all of the banks established in Hungary.
-Beside some fancy cafés and restaurants (Művész, Callas, Armani Café, Abszint) visitors can have a pause at Alexandra Bookstore in Párizsi Nagyáruház.
+Andrássy Avenue, which is a UNESCO World Heritage Site, is gradually becoming the most elegant shopping area in the city due to its history and excellence.
+Armani, Burberry, Marco Bicego, Gucci, Mandarina Duck, Salamander, Roberto Cavalli, Louis Vuitton and Ermenegildo Zegna are already present there, as well as almost all of the banks established in Hungary.
+In addition to several fancy cafés and restaurants (Művész, Callas, Armani Café, Abszint), visitors can take a break at Alexandra Bookstore in the Párizsi Nagyáruház (Parisian Department Store).

 At the emblematic Great Market Hall, the largest indoor market in Budapest, you’ll find three stories of stalls selling a variety of wares.
-On the busy ground level, there are lots of fruit and vegetable vendors and food stalls selling meat, dairy products, sweets, honey and wine.
-In the basement, there’s a supermarket, a number of fishmongers, and vendors selling game meat.
-On the upper floor, beautiful Hungarian arts and crafts are the most common fare but you’ll find some fast food stands there as well.
+On the busy ground level, there are numerous fruit and vegetable vendors, and food stalls selling meat, dairy products, sweets, honey and wine.
+In the basement, there’s a supermarket, a number of fishmongers, and vendors selling game.
+On the upper floor, beautiful Hungarian arts and crafts are the most common fare, but you’ll find some fast food stands there as well.

 Klauzál téri piac - 1072 Budapest, Klauzál tér 11.
 Lehel téri piac - Budapest, XIII.
 Lehel tér Hold utcai piac - 1054 Budapest, Hold utca 13.
 Hunyadi téri piac - 1067 Budapest, Hunyadi tér 4.
 Rákóczi téri piac - 1087 Rákóczi tér 7-9.

-For serious antiques shopping we recommend Falk Miksa utca and the section of the Szent István körút close to the Danube which is also home to a surprising concentration of small art galleries; around 20 shops and galleries can be found here.
-Váci utca boasts of some particularly interesting shops which specialise in modern Hungarian folk craft and painted eggs.
+For serious antique shopping, we recommend Falk Miksa utca and a section of Szent István körút (boulevard) close to the Danube, which is also home to a surprising concentration of small art galleries; around 20 shops and galleries can be found here.
+Váci utca boasts some particularly interesting shops that specialise in modern Hungarian folk craft and painted eggs.

-If you wish to browse a flea market, take a trip to the outskirts of Pest where you’ll find the huge market referred to as the “Ecseri” by residents, or visit the market at Petőfi Csarnok in City Park on weekends.
-From tiny porcelain figurines to Art-Nouveau furniture, from old greeting cards to silver pocket watches, from communist relics to violins – there’s little that can’t be purchased here.
+If you wish to browse a flea market, take a trip to the outskirts of Pest, where you’ll find the huge market referred to as “Ecseri” by residents, or visit the market in Petőfi Csarnok (Petőfi Hall) in City Park on weekends.
+From tiny porcelain figurines to Art-Nouveau furniture, from old greeting cards to silver pocket watches, from communist relics to violins – there’s not much that can’t be purchased here.
 Bargaining is accepted and expected.